All About The Penis, Men & Male Sexuality

 The clitoris is covered by a thin fold of skin known as the prepuce.
-It serves as the chief seat of sexual nerve endings in the woman and is very responsive to touch or stroking.
+It serves as the chief source of sexual nerve endings in the woman and is very responsive to touch or stroking.
 During sexual excitement it usually increases greatly in size and sensitivity.

 In some women these folds are quite small, and in others so large that they may even extend well outside the groove formed by the outer folds.
-They too are sexually sensitive and capable of considerable enlargement when the woman is sexually aroused.
+They too are sexually sensitive and fill with blood and enlarge when a woman is sexually aroused.

-Variation in a woman's arousal - as measured by vaginal lubrication - can be due to many things, such as the time in the menstrual cycle, the degree of stimulation, the age of the woman, and other factors peculiar to the individual woman.
-In some women this outpouring of lube is an important sign of sexual readiness, but because of the circumstances just mentioned it may not always be relied upon.
+Variation in a woman's arousal - as measured by vaginal lubrication - can be due to many things, such as the time in the menstrual cycle, the degree of stimulation, age and other more individual factors.
+In some women this outpouring of lubrication is an important sign of sexual readiness, but because of the circumstances just mentioned it may not always be relied upon.

 The bladder opening is located just below the clitoris and above the vaginal opening.
 A tube called the urethra connects the bladder with this opening, through which the urine is discharged.
-The flow of urine is controlled by a nerve mechanism which contracts or releases a sphincter (closing) muscle just below the base of the bladder.
+The flow of urine is controlled by a nerve mechanism which contracts or releases a muscle just below the base of the bladder.